dillonschultz93/pasta-ds/docs/core/890-linguine/070-Elements/010-Element-Template.md

 <section class="flex-1_2-cols">
    <div>
     <br>
-     In order to implement this Component you will need to implement all its dependencies first.<br>
+     In order to implement this Element you will need to implement all its dependencies first.<br>
      Please refer to each element in this list&nbsp;→
    </div>
    <div>